7 Steps to Learn from Mistakes and Grow as a Person

 • What could I have done differently?

-• What can look out for in the future to avoid it happening again?
+• What can we look out for in the future to avoid it happening again?

 • How would I handle something similar in the future?

-Writing down or saying out loud the answers to these questions might be challenging.
-But understanding what happened in detail will help you to own your mistake and avoid it happening again in the future.
+Writing down or saying the answers to these questions aloud might be challenging.
+But understanding what happened in detail will help you own your mistake and avoid it happening again.

-Having examined them, you might even see your mistakes as a good thing; they’re proof that you’re improving and getting closer to where you want to go.
+Having examined them, you might even see your mistakes as good things; they prove that you’re improving and getting closer to where you want to go.

 Action Item: Write down all of your thoughts about the mistake.
-Write for at least half an hour to release any negative emotions about the event and to process it in a new light.
+Write for at least half an hour to release negative emotions about the event and process it in a new light.

 4. Build a Growth Mindset

-Shame can be hard to get over, because when you’re feeling shame, you don’t say to yourself, “I made a mistake”, you say “I am a mistake”.
-This mindset stops you from learning and blocks solutions, because we often don’t believe that things can get better at that point.
+Shame can be hard to overcome because when you feel shame, you don’t say to yourself, “I made a mistake;” you say, “I am a mistake.”
+This mindset stops you from learning and blocks solutions because we often don’t believe that things can get better at that point.

-A growth mindset is developed when you believe you can change for the better.
-It’s the opposite of shame, which implies you are a bad person and you will never change, no matter how hard you try.
+A growth mindset is developed when you believe you can improve.
+It’s the opposite of shame, which implies that you are a terrible person and will never change, no matter how hard you try.

-Once you’re able to accept that it’s okay that you messed up, having a growth mindset allows you to continue pursuing your goals with confidence.
+Once you can accept that it’s okay that you messed up, having a growth mindset allows you to continue pursuing your goals with confidence.
 Having failed in some sense means that you’re closer to your goal now than you were before you made the mistake.

-You’ve learnt a valuable lesson that will help you get to where you need to go and you’re always growing and getting better as a result.
+You’ve learned a valuable lesson that will help you get to where you need to go, and as a result, you’re always growing and getting better.

-Action Item: Make a list of all the things you’ve learnt from this experience that are positive and will help you to move towards your goal.
+Action Item: Make a list of positive things you’ve learned from this experience that will help you move towards your goal.
 Add to the list things that you’re excited to learn about in the future.

 5. Create an Action Plan

-As you’re thinking about how you can improve in the future, make a specific plan that will prevent you from repeating a mistake.
-Think about what led to this mistake early on.
-Be as detailed as you can, but stay flexible while you’re implementing the plan.
+As you consider how you can improve in the future, make a specific plan to prevent you from repeating a mistake.
+Consider what led to this mistake early on.
+Be as detailed as possible, but stay flexible while implementing the plan.

-At first, you want to make sure you know how you would avoid making the same mistake in the future.
-For example, if you always end up with the same toxic partner, understanding why this happens and how to avoid it in the future, can help.
+First, you want to know how to avoid making the same mistake in the future.
+For example, if you always end up with the same toxic partner, understanding why this happens and how to avoid it in the future can help.

 You might notice that you only call your ex when you’re feeling lonely or down, so perhaps you need to find another way of dealing with these emotions.
-If he/she calls you, then you make sure you know exactly what you’re going to say, so you don’t get persuaded back into the relationship.
+If he/she calls you, you make sure you know exactly what you’ll say, so you don’t get persuaded back into the relationship.

-If you’re concerned about repeating the same mistakes in a different relationship, you make sure that you are looking out for any red flags that you disregarded the first time around.
+If you’re concerned about repeating the same mistakes in a different relationship, you should look for any red flags you disregarded the first time.

-You can then plan what you would like to happen instead (e.g. finding a healthy relationship with someone who cares for you deeply).
+Instead, You can plan what you would like to happen (e.g., finding a healthy relationship with someone who cares deeply for you).

 Creating a plan may involve finding an accountability partner or using an app to track your habits – but no matter what, it has to be an effective way to hold yourself responsible.